SunilSyal/Angular-Tutorials/04 - routes/README.md

 - run <b>ng e2e</b> for end to end testing using protractor

 ## Excercise
-1) Add a new school with 11 classes and name should be the default name defined in app module
+1) Add a child route under Primary section whcih should have a unique URL for its children
-2) Write test case to detect the total number of schools
+2)  Reloading the URL should highlight all affected routes

 ## Development server